Page 2 The project begins

 ´

-Before filling fuel into the tank, the rest of the exhausts had to be done, to avoid welding right under a new home made tank full of gas.
+Before filling the tank with fuel, the rest of the exhaust work was done, to avoid welding right under a brand new tank full of gas.

 The project was started by welding a jig between the exhaust tips, to get them positioned nicely symmetrical and in line.
 Then piping was added until the project was done.